Email Marketing for Small Business

 Keep reading to find out!
 Or, get WebFX’s award-winning team on your side with our email management and lead nurturing services, which include playbooks for just about every email type, from welcome emails to abandoned shopping cart emails.
 Browse our plans or contact us online to learn more!

 Our long list of services helps you grow every aspect of your business with marketing strategies that are proven to increase bottom-line metrics like revenue and conversions.

 In the past 5 years, we’ve managed more than 12.9 MILLION transactions across our client base.

 What is email marketing?

-Using an automated system, email marketing targets groups of people by sending them an email or series of emails.
+Using an automated system, email marketing targets groups of people by emailing them or series of emails.
 You can send the email manually, or you can trigger them to send when the user completes a certain act, such as subscribing to your email list.